-Only incandescent, fluorescent, metal halide or color corrected high-pressure sodium may be used.
+Only LED (light emitting diode), incandescent, fluorescent, or color corrected high-pressure sodium may be used.
 The same light source type shall be used for the same or similar types of lighting on any one (1) site throughout any development.